 Page load speed is crucial for SEO as it is known to be a key factor for ranking high on searches.
-One of the reasons is that Google officially claims speed to be a top ranking factor for mobile searches with the Google Speed Update.
+One of the reasons is that Google officially claims speed to be a top-ranking factor for mobile searches with the Google Speed Update.

 Thus, optimizing the page loading speed during the redesign process has never been more essential if your ultimate goal is to rank high.
 There are different tools available that allow you to measure page speed such as Gtmetrix and Google Page Insights.
 Usually, we use these tools if we need to check the page load speed.
-However, you should know that these tools only give you some recommendations on how to optimize page load and in some cases it impossible to reach the 100% score.
+However, you should know that these tools only give you some recommendations on how to optimize page load, and in some cases it is impossible to reach a 100% score.

-If your website is mobile optimized, then it helps to increases browsing speed.
+If your website is mobile optimized, then it helps to increase browsing speed.
 According to ThinkwithGoogle, 54% of website visitors feel frustrated if the page loads with a one-second delay.
 And this problem impacts the conversion rates by 22%.
 So, when redesigning your existing site, make sure you think about your customers’ time.